 (J) Byrd Anti-Lobbying Amendment (31 U.S.C.
-1352)-Contractors that apply or bid for an award of \$100.000 or more must file the required certification.
-Each tier certifies to the tier above that it will not and has not used Pederal appropriated funds to pay any person or organization for influencing or attempting to influence an officer or employee of any agency. a member of Congress. officer or employee of Congress in connection with obtaining any Pederal contract, grant or any other award covered by 31 U.S.C.
+1352)-Contractors that apply or bid for an award of \$100,000 or more must file the required certification.
+Each tier certifies to the tier above that it will not and has not used Pederal appropriated funds to pay any person or organization for influencing or at-tempting to influence an officer or employee of any agency, a member of Congress, officer or employee of Congress, or an employee of a member of Congress in connection with obtaining any Federal contract, grant or any other award covered by 31 U.S.C.
 1352.
 Each tier must also disclose any lobbying with non-Federal funds that takes place in con-nection with obtaining any Federal award.
 Such disclosures are forwarded from tier to tier up to the non-Federal award.

-(K) See § 200.322 Procurement of recovered materials.
+(K) See §200.322 Procurement of recovered

+materials.

-APPENDIX III TO PART 200-INDIRECT (F&A) COSTS IDENTIFICATION AND ASSIGNMENT, AND RATE DETERMINA-TION FOR INSTITUTIONS OF HIGHER EDUCATION (IHE8)
+APPENDIX III TO PART 200-INDIRECT (P&A) COSTS IDENTIFICATION AND ASSIGNMENT, AND RATE DETERMINA-TION FOR INSTITUTIONS OF HIGHER EDUCATION (IHES)